-We'll have an update on the Local Plan review consultation soon and we'll be streaming the council's policy board meeting on 14 July Details of how to tune in will be posted on the Chelmsford City.
-Council website.
+We'll have an update on the Local Plan review consultation soon and we'll be streaming the council's policy board meeting on 14 July Details of how to tune in will be posted on the Chelmsford City Council website.

+f 🖅 🖂 in 💿
-Chelmsford City Council recommended to object to new power line

-"Live music grant for Hylands Estate
+Chelmsford City Council recommended to object to new power line proposals " Live music grant for Hylands Estate rlotte Maltb otte writes stories about recycling and waste, parks, economic opment, local democracy and planning.

-LGBTO+

-Cabinet to consider O Jan 17, 2023 &

-Chelmsford Theatre holds 🔾 Jan 16, 2023 🏽 🕃

-Enter your comment here.

-Tweets from

-@Essex\Travel

-Chelmsford -Slow moving traffic on the

-Essex T...

-five years.
-As Chelmsford City Council adopted its Local Plan in May now, to properly involve the community.
+Essex's Cabinet to consider Chelmsford Theatre holds 🕑 Jan 17, 2023 🏽 🛞 🕝 Jan 17, 2023 🔹 🕑 Jan 16, 2023 🔹 Cherelle Nightingill Julie Weight Cherelle Nightingill five years.
+As Chelmsford City Council adopted its Local Plan in May 2020, the council must review it by May 2025 and that needs to start now, to properly involve the community.

 To address changes in council and government policy, growing population and other issues including the climate crisis, the review extends the document to 2041.
 When extending the framework by five years, the council has to take into account rising population and growth in the city, so must recalculate housing demand.
-This affects how and where development should go
+This affects how and where development should g